 Keika came from an illustrious lineage of Buddhist masters, famed especially for translating Sanskrit texts into Chinese including the Mahavairocana Tantra.

 He had no hesitation to bestow upon Kukai the first level abhisheka (esoteric initiation) and in a few short months, he received the final initiation.
 Over numbers of head of Chinese disciples, Kukai became a master of the esoteric lineage and he never looked back ever since.

 Keika urged Kukai to return to Japan as soon as possible to spread the Shingon Esoteric teachings to make people happy.
-Kukai’s twenty years plan in Tang China diminished to two years, he spent his fortune to buy esoteric Buddhism implements, scriptures, and Mandala all of them missing in Japan at the time.
+Kukai’s twenty-year plan in Tang China diminished to two years, he spent his fortune to buy esoteric Buddhism implements, scriptures, and Mandala all of them was missing in Japan at the time.
 (Speaking of the scriptures, he brought back Nestorian scriptures as well.)

 He introduced the lineage to Japan upon his return, creating a new school of Buddhist practice, spawning new religious thought, arts, and architecture, which we will see below.

 5. Establishment of Shingon Buddhism – Kukai